gitlabhq/gitlabhq/README.md

 If you have issues with Public GitLab, you can report them with the [Github issues module](https://github.com/ArthurHoaro/Public-GitLab/issues).

-Please remberer to tell us which database you are using.
+Please rememberer to tell us which database you are using.

 If there is a new stable branch, please do not open an issue to ask update.
 [Contact me](http://hoa.ro/static6/contact) instead.